devrellabs/GitHub-Copilot-Jumpstart/README.md

   + A screenshot of a web page and ask Copilot to generate HTML for a similar page.

 + [About GitHub Copilot coding agent](https://docs.github.com/en/enterprise-cloud@latest/copilot/concepts/coding-agent/coding-agent) - With Copilot coding agent, GitHub Copilot can work independently in the background to complete tasks, just like a human developer.
 You can assign GitHub issues to Copilot, or ask Copilot to create a pull request.

+## GitHub Samples

+Need some additional inspiration?
+Check out https://github.com/github-samples.
+We provide a variety of sample projects and walkthroughs to help our community learn and experiment with GitHub.
+Explore our repositories to find examples and walkthroughs across different programming languages and frameworks and areas of the GitHub platform.